Accepting new engagements · Q3 2026

 • Forty-five minutes, on me.
 No deck, no intake form, no sales theatre.
 You describe the problem, I ask the uncomfortable questions, and you leave with at least one useful thing — even if we never work together.
 If the engagement does not make sense, I will say so and point you at someone who fits better.

 • Pricing depends on shape and cadence, and I quote per engagement once we have had the first call.
-Retainers, fixed-scope, and embedded teams are all priced in writing up front — no hidden burn, no surprise invoices.
+Retainers, fixed-scope, and advisory engagements are all priced in writing up front — no hidden burn, no surprise invoices.
 If budget is the question, open with it on the first call and we will work backwards from there.

 • You do, from the moment it is delivered.
 Work is assigned on acceptance under a straightforward mutual agreement.
 No escrow, no licensing back, no clauses that survive the engagement.

 • An initial call inside a week, usually inside a few days.
 A paid diagnostic can begin within two weeks of signing.
-Retainers and embedded teams take three to six weeks to stand up well — the team is hand-picked, not pulled off a bench.
+Retainers take three to six weeks to stand up well: the early weeks are spent learning your system, not billing against it.

 • Yes.
 ISO 27001, ISO 9001, ISO 14001, GDPR, WCAG 2.2 AA — the standard vendor paperwork is on file.
 Security questionnaires are returned inside a week, references available under NDA.